 When I began writing the BBfH series (Part 1 published in the July 1990 issue of Vette), I only intended it to be a couple of articles on engine modifications.
 It was not until later that the series evolved into a project vehicle called the "Big-Block from Hell".
-Even then, no one at Vette ever figured they'd still be publishing the series in 1998.
+Even then, no one at Vette ever figured it would still be publishing the series in 1998.

 During the first few installments, we were a unsure of what to call the engine series.
 That indecisiveness explains why the series was titled "Project 454 From Hell" in the magazine's Table of Contents but the text of the article called it "Big-Block from Hell."
-Through a comedy of errors, this disparity continued until Part 5 was published in May of 1991, when Vette's Editor at the time, D. Randy Riggs, finally decided to make it a project car.
+Through a comedy of errors, this disparity continued until Part 5 was published in May of 1991, when Vette's Editor at the time, D. Randy Riggs, finally decided to make it a project car series.